-Joan Melton, PhD, ADVS, is a pioneer in the integration of singing and voice/movement training for the actor.
-The author of three major textbooks, Dancing with Voice: A Collaborative Journey across Disciplines (Voice Theatre Solutions 2015), One Voice: Integrating Singing and Theatre Voice Techniques, with Kenneth Tom, PhD (2nd Ed Waveland 2012), and Singing in Musical Theatre: The Training of Singers and Actors (Allworth 2007), she has worked as a performer, composer, voice coach and/or music director on productions in virtually all media.
-Joan has taught at leading centers of drama and music in the US, UK, Ireland, Australia and NZ, and currently heads research projects in the US and Australia.
-She is an Emeritus Professor, Department of Theatre and Dance, CA State University Fullerton, a Master Teacher of Fitzmaurice Voicework™, and an Associate Artist with New York Classical Theatre.
+Joan Melton, PhD, ADVS, is a pioneer in the integration of singing pedagogies and voice/movement training for the actor.
+A leading researcher in cross-disciplinary performance techniques, she is the author of three groundbreaking textbooks: Dancing with Voice: A Collaborative Journey across Disciplines (Voice Theatre Solutions 2015), One Voice: Integrating Singing and Theatre Voice Techniques, with Kenneth Tom, PhD (2nd ed., Waveland 2012), and Singing in Musical Theatre: The Training of Singers and Actors (Allworth 2007).
+Joan has worked as a performer, composer, voice coach and/or music director on productions in virtually all media, and is an Associate Artist with New York Classical Theatre.
+She is an Emeritus Professor, California State University Fullerton, on faculty at the Manhattan School of Music, and has taught at leading centers of drama and music in the US, UK, Ireland, Norway, Sweden, Australia and NZ.
+She currently heads research projects in the US and Australia. www.joanmelton.com

-Jennie Morton BSc (Hons) Osteopathy, began her career as a ballet dancer before moving into musical theatre, film and television.
-She is now an Osteopath specializing in the treatment of performing artists, and a performance coach for dancers, musicians and professional voice users.
-She was on the creative team for the MSc Performing Arts Medicine at University College, London where she is an Honorary Lecturer.
-She provides lectures and workshops internationally for performers, students, teachers and medical professionals on healthy practice for performing artists, and is on the Board of Directors for the Performing Arts Medicine Association (PAMA).
-Jennie is a frequent presenter at international conferences and has published many articles on performing arts healthcare.
-She is the author of The Authentic Performer: Wearing A Mask and the Effect On Health (Compton 2015) and founder of www.healthyperformers.com.
+Jennie Morton BSc (Hons) Osteopathy, MS Psychology, began her career as a ballet dancer before moving into musical theatre, film, and television.
+She is now an Osteopath specializing in the treatment of performing artists, and a performance coach for dancers, instrumentalists, and professional voice users.
+She was on the creative team for the MSc Performing Arts Medicine at University College, London, where she is an Honorary Lecturer.
+She provides lectures and workshops internationally for performers, students, teachers, and medical professionals on healthy practice for performing artists, and is on the Board of Directors for the Performing Arts Medicine Association (PAMA).
+Jennie is adjunct faculty at Chapman University, College of Performing Arts, is the Wellness Professor at the Colburn School in LA, and treats performers from an office in West Hollywood..
+She has published numerous articles on performing arts healthcare and is author of The Authentic Performer: Wearing A Mask and the Effect On Health (Compton 2015). www.healthyperformers.com

 Dr. Irene Bartlett is Coordinator of Contemporary Voice and Vocal Pedagogy, Head of Jazz Vocal Studies at the Queensland Conservatorium, Griffith University, where her teaching and research centre on the development of technique, vocal health and performance longevity for singers of CCM vocal styles.
 Irene is a past Master Teacher for the Australian National Association of Teachers of Singing.
 Her students (past and present) are recipients of prestigious national and international performance, recording industry, and academic awards.
 In addition to her pedagogical work, Irene has an enduring career as a professional contemporary vocalist.

-Janet Madelle Feindel is a full professor of Voice/Dialects and Alexander Technique at Carnegie Mellon School of Drama.
-Feindel spent 2008-09 as a Visiting Professor/Consultant at UCLA.
-Her coaching credits include: Merchant of Venice and The Jew of Malta, with Cicely Berry, CBE, for Theatre for a New Audience, NYC, starring F. Murray Abraham.
+Janet Madelle Feindel is Professor of Voice/Dialects and Alexander Technique at Carnegie Mellon School of Drama.
+She spent 2008-09 as a Visiting Professor/Consultant at UCLA.
+Coaching credits include: Merchant of Venice and The Jew of Malta, with Cicely Berry, CBE, for Theatre for a New Audience, NYC, starring F. Murray Abraham.
 Merchant also played at the Royal Shakespeare Company’s Complete Works Festival.
-Other credits include: Stratford Festival, Shaw Festival, Canadian Stage Company, Quantum Theatre, Pittsburgh Public and The Rep. Film/TV/radio credits include: The Old Guy; US Queer as Folk; Dream Team; Street Legal; Love and Hate.
+Other credits include: Stratford Festival, Shaw Festival, Canadian Stage Company, Quantum Theatre, Pittsburgh Public and The Rep. Film/TV/radio credits: The Old Guy; US Queer as Folk; Dream Team; Street Legal; Love and Hate.
 Publications include The Thought Propels the Sound and a chapter in Performer’s Voice, both Plural; and A Particular Class of Women, in Singular Voices, Playwrights Canada Press.
-Feindel has presented/led workshops in Canada, the US, UK, Germany, Switzerland, and Hungary.
+Feindel has presented workshops in Canada, the US, UK, Germany, Switzerland, and Hungary.
 Certifications include Linklater Voice, Fitzmaurice Voicework™, the Alexander Technique (ATI) and Yoga Alliance Teacher.

 Dr. Wendy LeBorgne, voice pathologist and professional voice specialist, is the director of two private practice voice centers: BBIVAR, Dayton, OH and ProVoice Center, Cincinnati, OH, and holds an adjunct professor position at Cincinnati College-Conservatory of Music as a Voice Consultant.
 Dr. LeBorgne has a BFA in Musical Theater from Shenandoah Conservatory and masters and doctoral degrees in Communication Sciences and Disorders from the University of Cincinnati.
 Her original peer-reviewed research has been published in multiple international journals.
 She is a contributing author on several books, has authored two training DVDs on laryngeal imaging, and most recently co-authored The Vocal Athlete text and workbook (Plural 2014).
 Her clients currently perform on radio, TV, film, cruise ships, Broadway, national tours, and opera stages around the world.